 A nursing facility is not eligible to receive medical assistance payments unless it refrains from all of the following:

-(2) requiring an individual, or anyone acting in behalf of the individual, to loan any money to the nursing facility;
+(2) requiring an individual, or anyone acting on behalf of the individual, to loan any money to the nursing facility;

-(3) requiring an individual, or anyone acting in behalf of the individual, to promise to leave all or part of the individual's estate to the facility; or
+(3) requiring an individual, or anyone acting on behalf of the individual, to promise to leave all or part of the individual's estate to the facility; or

 (4) requiring a third-party guarantee of payment to the facility as a condition of admission, expedited admission, or continued stay in the facility.

-Nothing in this paragraph would prohibit discharge for nonpayment of services in accordance with state and federal regulations.
+Nothing in this subdivision prohibits discharge for nonpayment of services in accordance with state and federal regulations.